-- Reference to audit manuals or procedures containing the description of the main steps of the audit work, including the classification and treatment of the errors detected; - Reference to the internationally accepted audit standards that the AA will take account of for its audit work; - Reference to the procedures in place for drawing up the annual audit report and audit opinion to be submitted to the FMC/NMFA (Reg.
+- Reference to audit manuals or procedures containing the description of the main steps of the audit work, including the classification and treatment of the errors detected; - Reference to the internationally accepted audit standards that the AA will take account of for its audit work; - · Reference to sampling and projection methods in line with the "Sampling Guidance on how to carry out sampling strategies under the EEA and Norwegian Financial Mechanisms for 2014-2021".

+Reference to the procedures in place for drawing up the annual audit report and audit opinion to be submitted to the FMC/NMFA (Reg.
 Art.
 5.5.1).